eldipa/book-of-gehn/posts/threading/lock-free/queue/2020-03-22-Lock-Free-Queue-Part-I.md

-The pointers serve as stop-markers: the producer will not write if the head points to an entry that is immediately before the entry pointed by the head; the consumer will not read if the tail and the head are pointing to the same entry.
+The pointers serve as stop-markers: the producer will not write if the head points to an entry that is immediately before the entry pointed by the tail; the consumer will not read if the tail and the head are pointing to the same entry.

 {% call marginfig('queue-empty.png') %}